 Series P securities are only available to investors who are clients of Prospr, a division of SLFISI that offers a hybrid advice platform.
-On or about September 30, 2024, or on such a later date as may be determined by the Manager and Prospr, if you are or become a client of Prospr, you become eligible to hold Series P securities.

-In any month in which you become eligible to hold Series P securities and you hold Series A securities of a Fund that also offers Series P securities, we will switch your Series A securities to Series P securities of that Fund no later than 10 days following the end of that month.
+If you become a client of Prospr, you become eligible to hold Series P securities.
+In any month in which you become eligible to hold Series P securities, and you hold Series A securities of a Fund that also offers Series P securities, we will switch your Series A securities to Series P securities of that Fund no later than 10 days following the end of that month.
 Series P securities have lower management fees than Series A securities.